 Individuals interested in enrolling are encouraged to complete the application process by January 7 to reserve a seat in the course, and are strongly encouraged to reach out to director Gerard Voos before or during the application process at email@example.com.

-As of January 18, 2011, the Southern Association of Colleges and Schools has approved a new certificate program in Climate Change & Society to be offered within the MLA Program.
+As of January 18, 2011, the Southern Association of Colleges and Schools has approved a certificate program in Climate Change & Society to be offered within the MLAS Program.
 The four courses for the certificate will be offered in rotation over four semesters.